constellation-daq/Constellation/docs/protocols/cmdp.md

 * `0x4` - RATE: The rate of the metrics SHOULD be calculate over a given time interval.

 The metrics type MAY be implemented as enum type if appropriate.

+### Notification Payload

+The notification message payload frame MUST be encoded according to the [MessagePack](https://github.com/msgpack/msgpack/blob/master/spec.md) specification.
+It SHALL contain a map containing a sequence of key-value pairs.
+The key MUST be of string-type and represent the topic.
+The value MUST be of string-type and represent the description of the topic.